Jonathan Moffett: Madonna

-First three Madonna tours

-After their initial meet during The Jacksons Victory Tour (July 6, 1984 – December 9, 1984), Moffett finally agreed to tour with Madonna on her debut tour, The Virgin Tour (April 10, 1985 – June 11, 1985) alongside Victory Tour bandmate, Patrick Leonard (musical director/keyboardist).
+After their initial meet during the Jacksons' Victory Tour, Moffett finally agreed to tour with Madonna on her debut tour, the Virgin Tour alongside Victory Tour bandmate, Patrick Leonard (musical director/keyboardist).
 The tour took place only in the United States and Canada.
-He was featured on Madonna's 1985 "Dress You Up" music video which was basically concert footage of her singing the song from The Virgin Tour.
-With the success of the tour, which was also released as a video album, Madonna requested Moffett to tour with her on her second tour, Who's That Girl Tour (June 14, 1987 – September 6, 1987).
-The tour took place on a global level and was a huge commercial success, superseding the previous tour, and he finally toured with her on her controversial yet groundbreaking Blond Ambition Tour (April 13, 1990 – May 8, 1990), which received accolades for its intricate choreography and stage production.
+He was featured in Madonna's 1985 "Dress You Up" music video which was basically concert footage of her performing the song during the Virgin Tour.
+With the success of the tour, which was also released as a video album, Madonna requested Moffett to tour with her on her second tour, the Who's That Girl Tour (1987).
+The tour took place on a global level and was a huge commercial success, superseding the previous tour, and he continued touring with her on her controversial yet groundbreaking Blond Ambition Tour (1990), which received accolades for its intricate choreography and stage production.
 The tour was followed by a 1991 motion picture film, Madonna: Truth or Dare, which Moffett was featured in.